 There are many companies that sell walk-in tubs, walk-in showers and do bath remodeling.
 Why is Avenue Medical Construction different?
 I personally meet with every client to discuss and help develop a plan to address their accessibility concerns.
 I listen to their concerns and I am mindful of the stress these situations can cause.
 I put myself in their shoes.
 How would I want to be treated if I was going through the same situation?
 I provide a detailed summary of what the scope of the job will be and how long it will take.
-My crew is employed by me.
-I take great care in training and developing the crew.
-They are respectful, honest and dependable.
 The work is completed in the time frame stated not weeks afterward.
 I set realistic expectations in the beginning of the job so that the homeowner knows what to expect.
 I update the homeowners daily or weekly depending upon the scope of the project.
 Unexpected problems do arise.
 The difference is how you handle the problem.

 The goal at Avenue Medical Construction is to provide solutions to a multitude of accessibility issues.
 The experience and knowledge of disease progression combined with years of working with hundreds of families and clients makes Avenue Medical Construction the only choice when looking to complete an accessibility modification to your home.